Graduate medical education in dermatology at Mayo Clinic

-Mayo Clinic's campus in Jacksonville, Florida, offers a program that combines a one-year Internal Medicine Preliminary Residency (PGY-1) with a three-year Dermatology Residency (PGY-2 through PGY-4).
-There is not a separate application for the preliminary year.
+The Dermatology Residency at Mayo Clinic's campus in Jacksonville, Florida, offers an outstanding educational experience that combines a one-year Internal Medicine Preliminary Residency (PGY-1) with a three-year Dermatology Residency (PGY-2 through PGY-4).

 The Dermatology Residency at Mayo Clinic's campus in Florida began in 2000, with two residents graduating each year since 2003.
 It is anticipated that two residents will complete training in this program annually.

 More from Mayo Clinic School of Graduate Medical Education